WorldHealthOrganization/open-source-communication-channel/docs/guidance/starting_open_source_project.md

 #### Documentation

-✔ GitHub repository - WHO has adopted GitHub as the standard code repository for software projects
+✔ GitHub repository - the WHO has adopted GitHub as the standard code repository for software projects

 ✔ License - add a LICENSE file containing your chosen open source license to your project